dethos/inlinehashes/README.rst

 Library
 .......

-Here is the same example, but using the python shell:
+Here is the same example, but using python's shell:

 .. code:: python